-Global-MINDS students start either at ISCTE-IUL or SWPS.
-They then spend their 2nd semester at one of the other three Partner Universities.
-Four mobility paths, focusing on societal issues, ensure that students experience the highest level of diversity in regard to cultural, socioeconomic, academic conditions and educational contents (see mobility path diagram).
+According to the tentative new mobility map, Global-MINDS students start at SWPS.
+They then spend their 2nd semester at one of two Partner Universities.
+Two mobility paths, focusing on societal issues, ensure that students experience the highest level of diversity in regard to cultural, socioeconomic, academic conditions and educational contents (see mobility path diagram).
 Elective courses offered at each Partner Institution in Psychology and other disciplines (e.g., political science) provide students the possibility to deepen a thematic interest and/or obtain an interdisciplinary perspective.
-Students can stay at the same university after the second semester or opt for additional mobility tracks to any of the Partner Institutions for their third (internship) and fourth (master thesis) semesters.
+Students can stay at the same university after the second semester or return to the original university for the second year (internship & master thesis) semesters.

 SWPS is located in Eastern Europe and is paired with Northern and Western European Partner Universities.
 Moreover, the academic content is complimentary in each mobility path.

-When applying for the program, students must rank order their preference for the four possible mobility paths:
+When applying for the program, students must rank order their preference for the two mobility paths:

 After completing the first semester, Global-MINDS students will move to a Partner Institution as specified in the mobility path diagram.
 The mobility paths have been carefully designed in order to offer students the choice of a thematic focus according to their interests and career ambitions.
 Students will also receive a solid training in psychological qualitative and quantitative methods and data analysis as a preparation for their Master thesis project: